masterhorn/XM-Golang-Exercise-v21.0.0/README.md

 ## How to run

-Create table inm pgAdmin using script in query tools :
+Create table in pgAdmin using script in query tools :
 ```
 CREATE TABLE Company
 (